kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-10-25-who-owns-google-alphabet.md

 | **Total** | **$727 bn** |**100%** |

-## 💸 Can Larry or Sergey Sell Their Super-voting Shares to Somebody Else?
+## 💸 Can Larry or Sergey Sell Their Alphabet's Super-voting Shares to Somebody Else?

 Yes they can and they are already slowly doing that, but we don't need to worry about that. **Class B shares have their super-voting power only if they are in hand of original holders**.
 In case original holders sell them, stocks will automatically convert to ordinary Class A shares with one vote per share.